MengTube/Extra-Colors-Mod/README.md

 [Rainbow](https://github.com/MoltenMods/Rainbow) - Inspiration and code for this mod

 #
-> This mod is not affiliated with Among Us or Innersloth LLC, and the content contained therein is not endorsed or otherwise sponsored by Innersloth LLC.
-Portions of the materials contained herein are property of Innersloth LLC. © Innersloth LLC.
+<p align="center"> This mod is not affiliated with Among Us or Innersloth LLC, and the content contained therein is not endorsed or otherwise sponsored by Innersloth LLC.
+Portions of the materials contained herein are property of Innersloth LLC.</p>
+<p align="center">© Innersloth LLC.</p>